AssemblyScript/website/src/status.md

 | [Dynamicness](#dynamicness) | AssemblyScript avoids overly dynamic JavaScript features by design.

 ### Bootstrap

-> The #AssemblyScript compiler compiled to #WebAssembly using the AssemblyScript compiler compiled to WebAssembly now produces the exact same binary as the AssemblyScript compiler compiled to WebAssembly using the AssemblyScript compiler compiled to #JavaScript. ☯️ - Dezember 8, 2020

 The first release based on the bootstrapping efforts is v0.18, released in January 2021.
 Note that the compiler is not technically "self hosted" in WebAssembly still, as it currently uses a JavaScript frontend for I/O and links to Binaryen (C++ compiled to WebAssembly with Emscripten), which again requires some JavaScript glue code.
 As such, to make the compiler work in a WebAssembly-only engine like Wasmtime, the next steps would be to work towards a WebAssembly-only build of Binaryen, and replace the I/O parts provided by `asc` with WASI.